telerik/maui-docs/controls/calendar/display-modes.md

 ---
 title: Display Modes
 page_title: .NET MAUI Calendar Documentation - Display Modes
-description: "The Calendar for .NET MAUI provides several display modes such as month, year, century, and decade.
-Learn how to control these display modes."
+description: The Calendar for .NET MAUI provides several display modes such as month, year, century, and decade.
+Learn how to control these display modes.
 position: 2
 slug: calendar-display-modes
 ---